Crematogaster scutellaris Colony with Queen and Workers

 8. Species present in France, non-invasive and not threatened,

-9. Colony taken back and costs covered if you wish to part with it (see conditions).
+9. Colony buyback and costs covered if you wish to part with it (see conditions).

 | Latin name: | Crematogaster scutellaris | |

-| Not common: | Cocktail ant in English-speaking countries (cocktail ant) | |
+| Uncommon: | Cocktail ant in English-speaking countries | |

 | Taxonomy: | Subfamily: Myrmicinae Genus: Crematogastrini | |

-| Difficulty | (2) Easy, fast development, low humidity requirements | |
+| Difficulty | (2) Easy, fast growing, low moisture requirements | |

 | Distribution: | Southern Europe, Africa | |

-| Natural habitat : | Pine forests, houses, trees | |
+| Natural habitat: | Pine forests, houses, trees | |

 | Polygyny: | No, monogynous, 1 queen per colony | |

-| Queen : | Size: 7 – 9mm Colour: black with red head | |
+| Queen : | Size: 7-9mm Color: Black with red head | |

-| Workers: | Size: 3 – 4mm Colour: black with red head | |
+| Female workers: | Size: 3-4mm Color: Black with red head | |

 | Soldiers: | None | |

-| Males: | Size: 3 – 4mm Colour: black.
+| Males: | Size: 3-4mm.
+Colour: black.
 Winged. | |

-| Feed : | Sugar water and insects, honeydew, biscuit crumbs, ham, meat, tuna etc. | |
+| Food : | Sugar water and insects, honeydew, biscuit crumbs, ham, meat, tuna etc. | |

-| Humidity : | Hunting area: Low.
-Nest: Low (10 to 30% of the surface approximately) | |
+| Humidity : | Hunting area: Small.
+Nest: Small (approximately 10 to 30% of the surface area) | |

-| Temperature : | Hunting area: 21 – 28°C Nest: 21°C minimum, develops well at 27, even 29°C on one part of the nest. | |
+| Temperature : | Hunting area: 21 – 28°C Nest: 21°C minimum, develops well at 27, or even 29°C at one point of the nest. | |

-| Diapause: | Yes, 2 to 3 months recommended around 10 to 15°C. Do not let the nest dry out.
-Feed before wintering and possibly during. | |
+| Diapause: | Yes, 2 to 3 months is recommended at around 10 to 15°C. Do not let the nest dry out.
+Feed before winter and possibly during. | |

-| Type of natural nest: | Builds its nest in trees, dead wood, sandy soils | |
+| Type of natural nest: | It builds its nest in trees, dead wood, and sandy soils | |

-| Type of artificial anthill: | Preferably cork or wood.
-Otherwise, any type of low humidity nest. | |
+| Type of artificial ant farm: | Cork or wood is preferable.
+Otherwise, any type of slightly damp nest will do. | |

-| Nest size: | Start small, related to the colony. | |
+| Nest size: | Start small, in relation to the colony. | |

-| Substrate: | Wood, cork, special soil | |
+| Substrate: | Wood, cork, special potting soil | |

-| Plants: | Appreciates plant nectar.
-Avoid the soil in the hunting area. | |
+| Plants: | It enjoys plant nectar.
+Avoid soil in the hunting area. | |

 | Decoration: | Dead wood, rocks, sand.
-Watch out for pests and mold. | |
+Beware of parasites and mold. | |

-| Summary : | Crematogaster scutellaris is a small species from southern Europe that builds its nest with a mixture of chewed wood like wasps, and also adapts to existing cavities.
+| Summary : | Crematogaster scutellaris is a small species from southern Europe that builds its nest with a mixture of chewed wood, like wasps, and also adapts to existing cavities.
 They are the main predator of the wasp Blastophaga psenes. | |

 | Growth : | Swarming: August to October.
-August to October Foundation: monastic (without feeding) Maximum size: Several thousand workers |
+Foundation: Claustral (without feeding).
+Maximum size: Several thousand workers. |

 |

-| Quantity on sale: | 1 queen guaranteed fertilized + brood and workers according to option. |
+| Quantity for sale: | 1 guaranteed fertilized queen + brood and workers according to option. |

 Credits: Photos (Copyright) Antstore, Nikola Rahmé, Raulbaena, fill979, McKillaboy

-Further information
+Additional information

-| Weight | 0.1kg |
+| Weight | 0.1 kg |

 |---|---|

-| Number of workers | |
+| Number of female workers | |

-| Young colony feeding area | Tube + Plexi feeding area, Tube with ants only |
+| Young colony feeding area | Tube + Plexiglas feeding area, Tube with ants only |